lynn/autumn/autumn.hs.md

 ## Initializing the game

-These functions build the initial layout, consisting of piles of 4-4-3-3-4-4 with the top card of each pile revealed.
+These functions build the initial layout, consisting of piles of size 4-4-3-3-4-4, with the top card of each pile revealed.

 `game n` returns the layout of the game with seed `n`, by shuffling the deck with that seed and dealing out the piles.
-It returns a `([Card], [[Card]])`: the "stock" (rest of the deck) paired with the "tableau" (list of six piles).
+It returns a `([Card], [[Card]])`: the "stock" (rest of the deck) paired with the "tableau" (a list of six piles).

 ```hs
 build (c:cs) = Shown False c : map Hidden cs